 At We Love Rentals, we’ve spent years in the property management industry.
 In that time, we’ve seen it all and gathered some valuable property management tips for landlords that we’d like to share with you.
 We cover a lot of ground in this article.

 So what makes a savvy, successful landlord?
 You’re about to find out.

 1. Landlords have the final say when choosing tenants

 Top of the list is tenants!

-At We Love Rentals, we have a streamlined process for vetting prospective tenants.
+At We Love Rentals, our property managers have a streamlined process for vetting prospective tenants.
 From the moment someone contacts us, we notice their behaviour — it’s a good indicator of what kind of tenant they’ll be.

 At the viewing, we observe the tenant’s presentation and conduct.

 With each application, we investigate employment, rental history (rent payments history) and personal references.
 For the self-employed, we also request BAS/bank statements to verify income.